L-36.com

 Edit Hide Help

-Wed - SW winds 5 to 10 kt.
-Patchy fog in the morning.
+Sat - SW winds 5 to 10 kt.
+A chance of showers and tstms in the afternoon.

 unless otherwise noted, waves 1 foot or less.

-Synopsis for the coastal waters of south coastal south carolina and north coastal georgia - Atlantic high pressure will prevail through the weekend.
+Synopsis for the coastal waters of south coastal south carolina and north coastal georgia - Subtropical high pressure will remain the primary influence across the local waters through the weekend.
+A cold front is expected to move through by the middle of next week.

 7 Day Forecast for Marine Location Near Mount Pleasant, SC